Banana Protein Balls

 Instructions

-• In a high speed blender, food processor or mixing bowl, blend your banana until smooth.
+• In a high-speed blender, food processor, or mixing bowl, blend your banana until smooth.
 Add the rest of your ingredients, except for the chocolate chips.
 If your batter is too thick, add a little extra milk.
 If too thin, add more coconut flour.
 Fold through your chocolate chips.
+The dough should feel soft and sticky, but easy to roll.

 • Using your hands, form into bite sized balls and refrigerate for at least 20 minutes to firm up.